A Theory of Formal Synthesis via Inductive Learning: Theoretical Analysis of CEGIS: Results

-We now consider the case where inductive learning engine has infinite unbounded memory.
-This case is simpler than the one considered earlier with finite memory bound on the inductive learning engine and most of the results presented here follow from the results proved for the finite memory case.
-We make the following observations: \begin{enumerate} \item The proof of Theorem~\ref{thm-min} works even when we replace the inductive learning engine using finite memory with the one using infinite memory.
-The simulation of $\mnverifier$ by $\verifier$ can be made simpler if the memory is infinite but the simulation used in Theorem~\ref{thm-min} also works for the infinite memory case.
-Further, the minimal counterexample can still be used as an aribitrary counterexample.
-And so, $\infmncegis = \infcegis$. \item Given a bound $\bound$ on the counterexamples produced by $\bverifier$, $\engine_\infcegis$ can simulate the synthesis engine $\engine_\infbcegis$ by checking whether the counterexample from $\verifier$ is smaller than the bound $\bound$.
-If the counterexample is larger than $\bound$, then, we remove it from the proposed language and iteratively invoke the verifier $\verifier$ till we find a counterexample smaller than $\bound$ or we find that no such counterexample exists.
-While the check is being done, the positive example \todo{transcript} can be stored using the infinite unbounded memory.
-Thus, $\engine_\infcegis$ can simulate $\engine_\infbcegis$ and so $\infbcegis \subseteq \infcegis$. \item If the memory of inductive learning engine is not finite, it can store all the examples that are sent to it.
-So, the engine $\engine_\infcegis$ can use a verification oracle $\verifier$ providing arbitrary counterexamples but internally it can compute the positive bounded counterexample using the recorded history of positive examples.
+\item We now sketch the proof for $\infhmncegis \subseteq \infcegis$.
+The argument is similar to the previous case.
+Since the learner has infinite memory, it can store all the positive examples seen so far.
+Moreover, similar to the case of $\infbcegis$, it can construct a stream of candidate languages to query $\verifier$ so as to obtain positive history bounded counterexamples, as follows.
+It queries $\verifier$ to obtain an arbitrary counterexample.
+If this is smaller than the largest positive example in stored positive examples, then the learner uses this example for proposing the next hypothesis language.
+If this counterexample is larger that the largest positive example, it constructs a new candidate language by excluding this counterexample from the previous candidate language, and again queries $\verifier$ to obtain a new counterexample.
+This continues until the learner can get a positive history bounded counterexample or there is no such counterexample.
+Thus, the learner now uses only positive history bounded counterexamples, and hence, $\engine_\infcegis$ can identify any language that $\engine_\infhmncegis$ can identify. \comment{ If the memory of inductive learning engine is not finite, it can store all the examples that are sent to it.
+So, the engine $\engine_\infcegis$ can use a verification oracle $\verifier$ providing arbitrary counterexamples but internally the learner can record the history of positive examples and hence, find the positive bounded counterexample through iterative calls to the verifier.
 This can be done by checking whether the counterexample is smaller than at least one of the positive examples seen so far.
-If it is not so, the counterexample is removed from the proposed language, and the verification oracle is again queried to obtain a new counterexample.
+If it is not so, the counterexample is removed from the proposed language, and the verification oracle is again queried by the learner to obtain a new counterexample.
 This terminates when we obtain a counterexample smaller than the largest positive example seen so far or we discover that no such counterexample exists.
 While the check is being done, the positive example \todo{transcript} can be stored using the infinite unbounded memory.
-Thus, $\engine_\infcegis$ can simulate $\engine_\infhmncegis$ and hence, $\infhmncegis \subseteq \infcegis$.
+Thus, $\engine_\infcegis$ can simulate $\engine_\infhmncegis$ and hence, $\infhmncegis \subseteq \infcegis$.}